News language and date

 Please send any comments or suggestions to

-This site is a project of the SES Unit of the IPSC, DG-JRC.
+This site is a project of the Text and data Mining Unit of DG-JRC.

 The information on this site is subject to a disclaimer.